 What to eat for glowing skin?

 So many people have different opinions on what works and what doesn't, but there's no debate here: diet is the most important aspect of healthy, glowing skin.
 What you eat directly impacts almost every skin-related issue you can name.
 Acne?
 Try cutting out dairy.
 Rosacea?
 Avoid alcohol and inflammatory foods.
 Dry skin?
 More water and antioxidant-packed vegetables.
 Of course, these are not shortcuts to great skin, and there are many other issues that can contribute to skin flare-ups.
 Many people find that gluten and dairy are huge triggers for their skin issues.
 However, there isn't a lot of strong evidence to suggest that gluten is harmful for you unless you have a sensitivity or allergy.
 Dairy, on the other hand, is a known inflammatory that can wreak havoc on your skin, digestive system, and even your immune system.
 Eating a diet that is filled with fruits and vegetables is your best bet.
 Foods rich in fatty acids, vitamins, and antioxidants are essential for glowy, radiant skin.
 Not to mention, it's great for the health of your entire body.
-Also, eating these foods will help to combat against free radicals, which can be especially damaging to your skin.
+Also, eating these foods will help to combat free radicals, which can be especially damaging to your skin.
 Foods that are high in vitamin A, vitamin C, and vitamin E are great for strengthening and repairing your skin from the inside out.
 Similarly, foods with healthy fats and proteins like avocados, olive oil, and nuts (especially cashews and almonds) are great for healing the skin and creating a healthy skin barrier.
 Collagen supplements and collagen-rich foods are a great option for helping your skin glow.
 Collagen is the most abundant protein in our body, and it helps with skin elasticity, brightness, barrier function, and glow.
 Foods that are naturally rich in collagen include meat, seafood, and bone broth.
 Bone broth is the best because you get collagen from the animal skin and bones.
 Another option is to take collagen supplements.
 There are several varieties of collagen supplements, including hydrolyzed collagen, collagen pills, collagen powder, liquid collagen, and more.
 Our Kalumi BEAUTYfood bars offer an easier, more efficient option.
-Each of our bars contains 12 grams of marine collagen (a full daily serving) as well as 15 grams of protein.
-They also contain beauty-boosting ingredients that help to naturally increase your collagen production.
-Things like sweet potato (rich in vitamin A) and lemon (rich in vitamin C) are essential for our skin health.
+Each of our bars contains 12 grams of marine collagen (a full daily serving) as well as 15 grams of clean protein.
+They also contain beauty-boosting ingredients such as sweet potato (containing vitamin A) and cocoa butter (containing flavanoids and polyphenols) that can help to naturally support your collagen production and retention.

 How can I brighten my skin?